Stone circle: Continental Europe

 Examples can be found throughout Continental Europe, from the Black Sea to Brittany.
 Locations in France include several in Brittany (two on the island of Er Lannic and two more suggested at Carnac), several in the south of France on the Causse de Blandas in the Cevennes, in the Pyrenees, and in the Alps (e.g. the Petit Saint Bernard).
 One notable stone circle is in the Italian Alps.
 As early as 1579, scholars in Germany described large erect stone circles near Ballenstedt.
 In 2001, a stone circle (Beglik Tash) was discovered in Bulgaria near the Black Sea.

 There are several examples in the Alentejo region of Portugal, the oldest and most complete being the Almendres Cromlech near the regional capital of Évora and within its municipality.
-Remains of many others consist only of the central anta (as they are known in the Alentejo).
+Remains of many others consist only of the central anta (as they are known in Portugal).
 This sometimes appears to have been used as an altar but more often as a central burial structure, originally surrounded by megaliths that show only sparsely survived erosion and human activities.

 These circles are also known as harrespil in the Basque country, where villagers call them mairu-baratz or jentil-baratz, meaning "pagan garden (cemetery)".
 They refer to mythological giants of the pre-Christian era.
 No example has survived in a good state of preservation, but, like the Alentejo, the Basque Country is dotted with eroded and vandalized examples of many such structures.

 Africa

 Ancient stone circles are found throughout the Horn of Africa.
 Booco in northeastern Somalia contains a number of such old structures.
 Small stone circles here surround two enclosed platform monuments, which are set together.
 The circles of stone are believed to mark associated graves.

 At Emba Derho in the Ethiopian and Eritrean highlands, two kinds of megalithic circles are found.
 The first type consists of single stone circles, whereas the second type comprises an inner circle enclosed within a larger circle (i.e. double stone circles).

-On the western side of the continent, the Senegambian stone circles can be found.
-The individual groups are dated from 700 A.D. to 1350 A.D.
+The Senegambian stone circles are found on the western side of the continent.
+The individual groups are dated from 700 A.D. to 1350 A.D, and 1145 sites were mapped in a 1982 study.